Tunnel availability and failover

 - To implement failover logic if a tunnel reaches an inactive state.

-- To get alerted when a tunnel reaches an inactive state.
+- To get a health alert when a tunnel reaches an inactive state.

 - To distribute traffic more evenly across your Cloudflare Tunnel-accessible origins or endpoints.